The Key | A Spoiler Free Book Review

 After finishing Sanctus, I found myself desperately searching the internet for books two and three.
-And, that’s how I felt after finishing The key.
+And, that’s how I felt after finishing The key which is book two in the Sanctus trilogy by Simon Toyne.

 A Well Written Book